openstack/python-ironic-inspector-client/README.rst

 Ironic Inspector Client
 =======================

-This is a client library and tool for ironic-inspector_.
+This is a client library and tool for `Ironic Inspector`_.

 Install from PyPI::